amandadomingos/amandadomingos.github.io/_pages/publications.md

 ### Transparency and Reproducibility
   * [A roadmap for transparency and reproducibility: the TIER Protocol](https://periodicos.ufpe.br/revistas/politicahoje/article/view/245776), Revista Política Hoje, 2020.
 With Ian Rebouças Batista, in English and Portuguese.
   * D. Figueiredo, R. Lins, A. Domingos, N. Janz, L. Silva.
 [Seven Reasons Why: A User’s Guide to Transparency and Reproducibility](https://www.scielo.br/scielo.php?pid=S1981-38212019000200400&script=sci_abstract).
 Brazilian Political Science Review, 2019.
 With Dalson Figueiredo, Rodrigo Lins, Nicole Janz and Lucas Silva, in English.
   * The yellow brick road?
-Why and how to produce qualitative research more transparent.
+Why and how to produce qualitative research more transparently.
 With Virginia Rocha and Palloma Marciano.
 Forthcoming, in Portuguese.
 (2024).

 #### You can access a further list of my publications on my [Google Schoolar](https://scholar.google.be/citations?user=jrHuCc8AAAAJ&hl=pt-BR&oi=ao) page